CASMPostol/CFIS/README.md

-# CFIS - CAS Flight Inspection System of the radio navigation aids
+# CAS Flight Inspection System of Radio Navigation Aids

 ![CFIS](media/RepoCard.png)

-The CAS Flight Inspection System of the radio navigation aids (CFIS) is used for the airborne evaluation of the accuracy and performance of ground navigation facilities.
+The [CAS][CAS] Flight Inspection System (CFIS) of the radio navigation aids (CFIS) is used for the airborne evaluation of the accuracy and performance of ground navigation facilities.
 The system provides the capability to inspect the following aids:

-- ILS (instrument landing system),
+- ILS - Instrument Landing System
-- MKS (ILS associated approach markers),
+- MKS - ILS associated approach markers
-- VOR (VHF omnidirectional range),
+- VOR - VHF Omnidirectional Range
-- DME (distance measuring equipment),
+- DME - Distance Measuring Equipment
-- NDB (non-directional beacon system),
+- NDB - Non-directional Beacon System
-- VHF (communication) and radar systems
+- VHF - Communication and Radar Systems

 It is modern, computerized system designed for the acquisition, recording, processing, analysis, display, and reporting of flight inspection data.
 It acquires various conditional signals from the avionics.